SirHarveyBix/NewsFeed/README.md

 meanwhile .. this works fine : [Apollo Studio](https://studio.apollographql.com/sandbox/explorer)

-you need to create you account on Auth0 follow what you see on \_.env, then you must add " http://localhost:3000/api/auth/callback " in Allowed Callback URLs
+you need to create an Auth0 account, follow what you see on .env, then you must add " http://localhost:3000/api/auth/callback " in Allowed Callback URLs